-The Headmaster is responsible for ensuring that reporting under RIDDOR happens, but delegates the duty to the H&S Officer
+The Headmaster is responsible for ensuring that reporting under RIDDOR happens but delegates the duty to the H&S Officer.

-The H&S Officer must complete the RIDDOR procedure, usually online.
 The H&S Officer also monitors:

-2 Alcohol and drugs:
+1 Alcohol and drugs:

 Alcohol and drug misuse are social problems with medical implications requiring specialist help.
 Additional guidance sets out rules, responsibilities and disciplinary procedures for all employees relating to the effects of prescribed medication and the misuse of alcohol and drugs.